On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-\textit{Component-based learning.} To enable effective learning strategies for large-scale dynamical systems, one can follow a distributed (or component-based) design approach that requires learning the input/output response of individual components.
-Then, by synchronizing the trained components, one can predict and simulate large-scale dynamical systems.
-In~\cite{li2020machine}, we introduced this component-based learning strategy for the power systems community.
-Here, we used recurrent neural networks to approximate the input/output response of a synchronous generator (SG) interacting with the rest of the grid.
-The proposed strategy, however, (i) required a vast amount of data to control error propagation and (ii) needed a uniform simulation step size.
+\textit{Component-based learning.} To enable effective learning strategies for large-scale dynamical systems, one can follow a component-based design approach.
+This approach involves learning the input/output response of individual components.
+By synchronizing these trained components, we can then predict and simulate large-scale dynamical systems.
+In \cite{li2020machine}, we introduced this component-based learning strategy to the power systems community.
+We used recurrent neural networks to approximate the input/output response of a synchronous generator (SG) interacting with the rest of the grid.
+However, this strategy required (i) a large amount of data to control error propagation and (ii) a uniform simulation step size.

-In a parallel effort, the authors of~\cite{anantharaman2021composable} proposed using continuous-time echo state networks for building a faster surrogate neural architecture.
-Such an architecture can (i) approximate the input/output response of a library of components and (ii) discretely interact with causal models through functional mockup interfaces~\cite{blochwitz2011functional}.
-The proposed architecture, however, ignores the problem's infinite-dimensional nature, lacks the mathematical foundation of the original echo state networks~\cite{anantharaman2020accelerating}, and needs rolling a numerical integration scheme to obtain the current prediction.
-To tackle the above drawbacks, in this paper, we propose using the mathematically-sound infinite-dimensional framework of operator learning, which we introduced to the power systems community in~\cite{moya2022deeponet}.
+In a related effort, the authors of~\cite{anantharaman2021composable} proposed using continuous-time echo state networks to build a faster surrogate neural architecture.
+This architecture can approximate the input/output response of a library of components and discretely interact with causal models through functional mockup interfaces~\cite{blochwitz2011functional}.
+However, the proposed architecture ignores the infinite-dimensional nature of the problem, lacks the mathematical foundation of the original echo state networks~\cite{ozturk2007analysis}, and requires rolling a numerical integration scheme to obtain the current prediction.
+To address the aforementioned problems, this paper proposes using the mathematically sound infinite-dimensional framework of operator learning, which we introduced to the power systems community in~\cite{moya2022deeponet}.